I have to ship something via FedEx or UPS. What do I have to do (an overview)?

 How do I package my shipment properly?

-- there are no markings or stickers that are not relevant to the contents of the package.
+- There are no markings or stickers that are not relevant to the contents of the package.
 For example, make sure your box does not have “flammable liquids” printed on the side if you are shipping non-hazardous solids.

-With any packaging make sure:
+With any packaging, make sure that…

 How do I ship material on dry ice?